Atypon-OpenSource/manuscripts-article-editor/README.md

 ## Running tests with TestCafé locally

 1. Follow the steps in "Running in Docker", above.
-1. Run `yarn testcafe chrome testcafe-tests` to run the tests in Chrome.
+1. Run `yarn testcafe chrome testcafe/tests` to run the tests in Chrome.

 ## Development